By Keith Tomasek, October 17, 2019

 June 5 to October 24 | Opens June 30

-A roller-coaster ride of creative highs and living-the-life lows, this musical charts the journey of a fictional rock duo Walker and Rhodes, played by Chameroy and Arbuckle, respectively, with Beaudin as Young Walker and Markus as Young George.
+A roller-coaster ride of creative highs and lows, from Barenaked Ladies co-founder Steven Page, this new musical charts the journey of a fictional rock duo.

-Chameroy, doing double-duty this season in “Billy Elliot” and “Little Shop of Horrors,” is well-remembered as Frank N. Furter in 2018’s history-making production of “The Rocky Horror Show.”
+Dan Chameroy, did double-duty last season in “Billy Elliot” and “Little Shop of Horrors,” and is well-remembered as Frank N. Furter in 2018’s production of “The Rocky Horror Show.”